BETTER ACCESS TO HOSPITALS, AMBULANCES, DOCTORS & DENTISTS

-- Fund 500 more psychologists and psychiatrists for schools and public clinics
+- Funding 500 more psychologists and psychiatrists for schools and public clinics.

-- Fund 200 more drug and alcohol detox and rehab beds, so people can get access to these services when they need them
+- Funding 200 more drug and alcohol detox and rehab beds, so people can get access to these services when they need them.

-- Invest further in public housing and homelessness services, and protection for renters, to break the cycle between housing insecurity and mental illness
+- Investing further in public housing and homelessness services, and protection for renters, to break the cycle between housing insecurity and mental illness.

 - $12m in funding to Eating Disorders Victoria.
 This funding will scale proven programs, increase early intervention, support broader system training and development, and provide organisational certainty.

 Abortion is a human right

 Cost can be a barrier preventing many people from accessing contraception when they need it.
 And abortions are still hard to get in Victorian public hospitals – even harder for people in country Victoria.